 Workshops, Field Trips and Programs

-Educators may choose one of the following new hands-on workshops when scheduling their visit.
+Educators may choose one of the following hands-on workshops when scheduling their visit.
 Field trips enhance the Standards of Learning through activities that are:

 - Hands-on: Construct meaning and acquire understanding by participating in science.